bunkat/wordfind/Readme.md

     var puzzle = wordfind.newPuzzle(['cow']);

-puzzle would be in the form:
+Will return a puzzle in the following form:

     [[A, X, C],
      [P, E, O],